Spudos/for_the_win/README.md

   Heroku - Live deployment of the project

-### Libraries used
+### 3rd Party Libraries Used

   Gspread - To use google sheets via api

-  Random - To generate randome numbers
+  Random - To generate randome numbers to add an element of chance to the game

   OS - For terminal functions like clear

-  Google.oauth2.service_account - To use google sheets via api
+  Google.oauth2.service_account - To access google sheets via api

-  Colorama - Text styling
+  Colorama - Text styling and colouring as this is not included in standard python

+  Re - used for validation of the user password and username

 ## 9.0 Credits

   No particular guide was used to help create this game but stack overflow and other random google serch results were used to help me understand the syntax of some elements where they were not covered in the course

-  I also use the book, Python Programming for Beginners by Mark Reed as a handy reference
+  I also use the book, "Python Programming for Beginners" by Mark Reed as a handy reference

   Finally thanks to my mentor, Mo Shami, for his advice and guidence throughout my project